pnp/cli-microsoft365/docs/docs/cmd/spo/tenant/tenant-settings-set.md

 `--DisableCustomAppAuthentication [DisableCustomAppAuthentication]`
 : Configure if ACS-based app-only auth should be disabled or not.
 Allowed values `true,false`

+`--EnableAzureADB2BIntegration [EnableAzureADB2BIntegration]`
+: Enables the preview for OneDrive and SharePoint integration with Azure AD B2B.
+Allowed values `true,false`.
+Azure AD one-time passcode needs to be enabled for this integration to work.
+For more information see [http://aka.ms/spo-b2b-integration](http://aka.ms/spo-b2b-integration).

+`--SyncAadB2BManagementPolicy [SyncAadB2BManagementPolicy]`
+: Syncs Azure B2B Management Policies.
+Allowed values `true,false`.
+For more information, see [SharePoint and OneDrive integration with Azure AD B2B](https://docs.microsoft.com/en-us/sharepoint/sharepoint-azureb2b-integration-preview).

 !!! important
     To use this command you have to have permissions to access the tenant admin site.